 As a result, we’re now able to gather user feedback at an earlier stage, even if it feels a bit sloppy and disorganised to be doing so, which helps us evaluate if we’re on to something, or if we’re wasting our time on yet another fragile spaghetti tower.

 p.s.
 Need a hand getting to grips with design thinking?
-We offer design thinking sprints to our clients and also run workshops and coaching on remote design thinking.
-Drop us a line – we’d love to talk about how we can help out!
+We offer design thinking sprints to our clients.
+Drop us a line—we’d love to talk about how we can help out!